Hedmarken and Østerdal District Court

-Hedmarken og Østerdal District Court (Hedmarken og Østerdal tingrett) is a district court located in Innlandet county, Norway.
+Hedmarken and Østerdal District Court (Hedmarken og Østerdal tingrett) is a district court located in Innlandet county, Norway.
 This court is based at three different courthouses which are located in Elverum, Hamar, and Tynset.
 The court is subordinate to the Eidsivating Court of Appeal.
 The court serves the eastern part of the county, in particular, the Hedmarken and Østerdal regions.
 The court accepts cases from 17 municipalities as follows: